FarshidNooshi/TensorFlow-Notebooks/README.md

 # DeepLearning.AI TensorFlow Developer

-Welcome to the public repo for this course.
+Welcome to the public repo for this specialization.

 This repository is for my works(assignments&labs) at coursera Tensorflow Developer program.
 I'm happy to share it with you.